raquelnoguera/cryptoaccounting/README.md

 *ToDo:*
-1. *Retrive balance of chain coin (e.g. ETH for Ethereum, BNB for Binance, MATIC for Polygon, etc.) for use 2 above.*
+1. *Retrive balance of chain coin (e.g. ETH for Ethereum, BNB for Binance, MATIC for Polygon, etc.) for use case 2 above.*
 2. *Get the actual amount of each token for use 2 above (now it only gets the token movements of the account).*